-Aetna modified CPB 0962 for afamelanotide (Scenesse), effective December 10, 2025.
-Here's what billing teams need to do.
+Aetna modified CPB 0962 covering afamelanotide (Scenesse) under HCPCS code J7352, effective December 10, 2025.
+Here's what billing teams need to know.

 Quick-Reference Table